peteroupc/CBOR/docs/PeterO.BigInteger.md

         int index,
         int endIndex);

 Converts a portion of a string to an arbitrary-precision integer.
-The string portion can begin with a minus sign ("-", U+002D) to indicate that it's negative.

 <b>Parameters:</b>

- * <i>str</i>: A string object.
+ * <i>str</i>: A text string.
+The desired portion of the string must contain only basic digits 0 to 9 (U+0030 to U+0039), except that it may start with a minus sign ("-", U+002D) to indicate a negative number.
+The desired portion is not allowed to contain white space characters, including spaces.

  * <i>index</i>: The index of the string that starts the string portion.